Card Sorting – Software & Other Downloads

 SynCaps V3 Download

 Free for Academic Use: SynCaps now allows a user with an academic email address to obtain a license for free.
 Note that you must download and install V3.1 or later to do this.
-Earlier editions of version 3 do not support online licensing (see below).
+Version 3.0 does not support online licensing (see below).

 Downloads: The installation includes all of the documents, templates and sample data files you need.
 There is nothing more to download.
 However, if you'd like further copies of these files, they are available separately at the top of the page.